tchomphoochan/tchomphoochan.github.io/_posts/2025-10-15-psa-if-else.md

 ## Implicit conditions

 Let's solidify this understanding with the idea of "implicit conditions."
 Every basic block in the code has a condition under which it will execute.
-Under an `else` block, the precise condition is the negation of its preceding `if` block/
+Under an `else` block, the precise condition is the negation of its preceding `if` block.

 Applying this concept to the first excerpt, you can think of it as having these three mutually exclusive branches:
 - `reset`